jrheard/blog/_drafts/hypothesis-and-pexpect.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 When Hypothesis sees a test that's annotated with the `@given` decorator, it runs that test a bunch of times.
-This test's decorator says that the test wants a random `password` argument; so each time Hypothesis runs this test, it'll generate a random password.
+This test's decorator says that the test wants a random `password` argument; so each time Hypothesis runs this test, it'll generate a random password, and will supply it to the test via the test function's newly added `password` parameter.

 We're halfway there—all we have to do now is tell Hypothesis how to actually _generate_ too-short passwords.